Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Commercial Operations

-Commercial filming on state land (state uplands, shore lands, tidelands, and freshwater bodies) requires an authorization from the Department of Natural Resources (DNR).
-Three types of authorization are available depending on the duration of proposed operations.
+Commercial filming on state land (state uplands, shore lands, tidelands, and freshwater bodies) requires an authorization from the Department of Natural Resources.
+There are three different types of authorization depending on the duration of proposed operations.
 A business permit is required.

-Effective: Jan 1, 2020Unauthorized commercial filming on state land subject to DNR enforcement action and civil penalties.
+Effective: Jan 1, 2020Unauthorized commercial filming subject to enforcement action

 View source